Plants in pots

 We planted this small plant with dainty aromatic foliage and soft pink star flowers, in a pot in January 2023.
 Needs a well drained soil that remains moist all the time – morning sun and afternoon shade is ideal.
 Cut back by one third after flowering to keep bushy.

-Brachychiton bidwillii - Little Kurrajong (Photo above right)
+Brachychiton bidwillii - Little Kurrajong (Photos above)

-Brachychiton bidwillii, planted in a pot in 2013, which has grown to 3 metres tall.
+Brachychiton bidwillii, planted in a pot in 2013, has grown to 3 metres tall.
 This plant needs protection from the frost as it comes from dry rainforest from southeastern Queensland to Bowen in the north.
 The foliage is one of its distinctive features with five lobed felty leaves reminiscent of a human hand.
 The flowers are bell shaped, and vary from orange-red to salmon pink held in clusters.
-As the plants age, flower production increases, and after eight years or so they may produce spectacular massed displays of hundreds of flowers almost covering the trunk, adding to the usual display clustered along twigs and branches
+As the plants age, flower production increases, and after eight years or so they may produce spectacular massed displays of hundreds of flowers almost covering the trunk, adding to the usual display clustered along twigs and branches.
+This plant grew too large for its pot and was hard to move around, so was replanted in the garden in February 2024.

 Cerapetalum gummiferum dwarf – NSW Christmas Bush